 If you're editing an existing login, check out this article:

-Important: If you change the existing password, make sure you update your password on the website for the login as well.
+Important: If you change your password, make sure you update your password on the website for the login as well.

 From Dashlane

-- In the iPhone Dashlane app, select the plus (+) icon in the upper-right corner of the Home screen.
+- In the iPhone Dashlane app, select the plus (+) icon in the top right of the Home screen.

-- Search for or enter the website's name.
+- Select, search for, or enter the website's name.

-- On the Add a login screen, select the Password Generator icon, shown as a speech bubble, which generates a strong, unique password.
+On the Add a login screen, select the Password Generator icon, shown as a speech bubble, to generate a strong, unique password.
 You can customize the generated password as needed.

 - Select Use this password.

-- Select Save in the upper-right corner.
+- Select the checkmark in the top right of the screen to save the login.
 Dashlane adds the new login to your vault.

 From a website

 When creating a login on a website, follow these steps to add the new login to Dashlane.
-You won't receive a pop-up or message asking you to add the new login in Dashlane.
+You won't receive a pop-up or message asking you to add the new login to Dashlane.

 - Open the website where you want to add a new login and select "Sign up."